AsiJKR/TestSuite/README.md

 This framework is created for both BDD & TDD test execution purpose using Java 12 , Selenium 4, Cucumber 7, maven and testNG.

-For driver handling I used `io.github.bonigarcia.webdrivermanager` which finds the relevant driver as per your installed browser & version and store in cache.
+For driver handling I used `io.github.bonigarcia.webdrivermanager` which finds the relevant driver as per your installed browser & version (stores in cache).

 For extent reports with cucumber + testNG, I used `extentreports-cucumber7-adapter` which lets you configure report with many customizations.